 Keith E. Crain

-Mr. Farley joined Ford in 2007, following a 17-year career with Toyota that included senior roles with Lexus, Toyota Division, and Scion.
-A graduate of Georgetown University and UCLA’s Anderson School of Management, he is an avid automotive enthusiast with a collection of significant cars ranging from a 1934 Ford hot rod to a 1964 USRRC Shelby Cobra that he vintage races.
+Mr. Farley joined Ford in 2007 following a 17-year career with Toyota that included senior roles with Lexus, Toyota Division and Scion.
+He is an avid automotive enthusiast with a collection of significant cars ranging from a 1934 Ford hot rod to a 1964 USRRC Shelby cobra that he vintage races.

 Jackie L. Frady

-Jackie L. Frady is Executive Director of the National Automobile Museum (The Harrah Collection) in Reno, Nevada.
-The museum opened in 1989 and exhibits more than 200 automobiles, the majority of which are from the famous collector William F. Harrah.
+Jackie Frady is President of the National Automobile Museum (The Harrah Collection) in Reno, Nevada, and has served as Executive Director since 1992.
+The Museum was recently named “One of America’s Five Greatest Automobile Museums” by AutoWeek.
+It exhibits more than 200 automobiles, the majority of which are from the famous collection of the legendary gaming pioneer and collector, Bill Harrah.

-Jackie Frady is a member of the Board of Directors and Past President of the National Association of Automobile Museums, and she chairs the association’s scholarship and marketing programs.
-She also serves on the Advisory Board of the Off-Road Motorsports Hall of Fame and is Past President of the Nevada Museums Association, among other professional affiliations.
+Frady is President of the Board of Directors of the National Association of Automobile Museums and chairs the association’s Marketing Committee.
+She is also President of the local chapter of the American Business Women’s Association, and is a Past President of the Nevada Museums Association, among other professional affiliations.

 Tom Gale joined Chrysler in 1967.
-He became Vice President of Design in 1985 and maintained that role as well as serving in a series of executive management positions before retiring from the Board of Management in 2000.
+He became Vice President of Design, President of International Operations, and Executive Vice President of Product Development before retiring from the Board of Management in 2000.

-Throughout his career Mr. Gale has been steadfast in his support for design.
+Throughout his career Mr. Gale has been active with automotive design.
 He was responsible for the creation of over 50 concept and show vehicles, along with a multitude of production vehicles like Viper, Ram Truck, Minivan, and Chrysler 300.

 Newport Beach, California

-Mr. Hunter is the first American to serve as president in Calty’s 38 years of operation in the United States.
-He is responsible for overseeing research, advanced design and production design at the studios in both Newport Beach, California, and Ann Arbor, Michigan.
+Kevin Hunter is President of Toyota Motor Corporation’s North American design studio, Calty Design Research.
+He was appointed to this position in 2007 and is the first American to serve in this role.
+As such, he is responsible for overseeing research, advanced design and production design at studios in Newport Beach, and San Francisco, California, and Ann Arbor, Michigan.

 A nationally known automotive historian, Leo Levine began his racing career while working as a newspaperman in Europe in the 1950s, driving for Porsche, BMW and NSU in Europe and South America before confining his efforts to the typewriter at the end of 1960.

 Jochen Mass is a racing great with numerous successes to his credit.
 As a Formula 1 racer from 1973 to 1982, he drove for Surtees, McLaren, ATS and Arrows, among others.
 Before and after his Formula 1 career, he scored many wins in sports cars, most often driving Porsche or Mercedes-Benz sports prototypes.
 With Hans-Joachim Stuck, he won the 24 Hours of Spa in 1972, and he went on to win the World Sportscar Championship that year.
 In 1987, with Bobby Rahal, he won the 12 Hours of Sebring, and in 1989 he won the 24 Hours of Le Mans.
-He was involved in IROC, the International Race of Champions, from 1985 through 1987, and in IMSA, the International Motor Sports Association, from 1984 through 1987.
+He was also involved in IROC, the International Race of Champions, and in IMSA, the International Motor Sports Association.

-Tom Matano has been the Executive Director of Industrial Design at the Academy of Art University in San Francisco since 2002.
+Tom Matano has been the Executive Director of the School of Industrial Design at the Academy of Art University in San Francisco since 2002.

-Mr. Matano has over thirty years of experience in the automotive design industry.
-He has held design positions at GM Design in the United States, GM Holden in Australia, and BMW in Germany.
-In 1983 he joined Mazda’s American design team, and from 1999 to 2002 he worked at Mazda Headquarters in Japan as an Executive Designer in charge of the Chief Designers group.
-His accomplishments at Mazda include the MPV, MX 5, RX 7 and many other projects by the design teams he managed.
+Mr. Matano has over thirty years of experience in the automotive design industry, holding positions at GM Design in the United States, GM Holden in Australia, and BMW in Germany.
+In 1983 he joined Mazda’s American design team, and from 1999 to 2002 he worked at Mazda headquarters in Japan as an Executive Designer in charge of the Chief Designers group.
+While with Mazda he oversaw the designs of the MPV, MX 5, RX 7 and many other projects.

 Michael Mauer heads the Porsche Design Department.
 As such, he is responsible for the design and styling of automotive and industrial products.